lambertbeekhuis/laravel-filament-saas-starter-kit/README.md

 You can contact Lambert [lambert@jovisst.nl](maillto:lambert@jovisst.nl) for access to the Premium-version.

 The setup includes the following features:
-- A Tenant/Client can have multiple users
+- A Tenant/tenant can have multiple users
-- A user can have access to multiple Tenants/Clients
+- A user can have access to multiple Tenants
-- SecureTenant-middleware for client-access restriction
+- SecureTenant-middleware for tenant-access restriction
 - A user has a profile with basic information, including a profile picture
-- A clientAdmin for clients to manage their users etc
+- A tenantAdmin for tenants to manage their users etc
-- A superAdmin for you to manage your clients and users
+- A superAdmin for you to manage your tenants and users

 ## Used components
 The Laravel-Filament-Saas-Setup is based upon Laravel Breeze wihh the following components:
 - Laravel 11
 - Breeze (Volt Class API with AlpineJS)
-- Filament 3.0 using the Tenant-structure for the clientAdmin and superAdmin
+- Filament 3.0 using the Tenant-structure for the tenantAdmin and superAdmin
 - [Spatie Media Library](https://spatie.be/docs/laravel-medialibrary/v11/introduction) (e.g. profile picture)
 - Sentry-setup for error tracking
 - Mailgun-setup for sending emails